Shwethaamrutha/EAGv3-Session9/README.md

 ## Overview

-AXON's planner routes queries to the appropriate skill.
+ΛXÖN's planner routes queries to the appropriate skill.
 When a task requires interacting with a live website — filling forms, clicking filters, extracting dynamic content — it routes to the browser skill instead of the researcher.

 The orchestrator handles everything else: NetworkX DAG construction, parallel execution via asyncio, typed edges between nodes, FastAPI + WebSocket dashboard for live observability, and atomic session persistence for replay.